What’s Next after Foster Care?

 Britt Wade, LCSW, Workforce Development Manager for Family Harvest Farm

-Join us in February for our Third Thursday Member Meeting on February 16 at 6:00 pm.
-In addition to our usual social time, we will have two guest speakers sharing their important work supporting youth transitioning out of foster care.
+Our February Third Thursday Member Meeting featured our usual social time, followed by two guest speakers sharing their important work supporting youth transitioning out of foster care.

 The Renaissance Scholars Program, founded in 2006, aims to ensure that all former foster youth who enter CSUEB as undergraduate students complete their degree in order to be successful in the next chapter of their lives.
 The program promotes the holistic development and graduation rates (70%!) of former foster youth attending CSU East Bay by providing comprehensive support services through collaboration with a variety of university departments and community organizations.
 This critical support includes access to housing, books, supplies, financial aid and counseling.